-DeYoung is co-founder of the quarterly web-based arts journal Lookie-Lookie.
-He has served on the New Foundations Board of Study for time-based media at Purchase College, State University of New York; the Lyme Academy College of Fine Arts Contemporary Art Council; and Pennsylvania Academy of the Fine Arts, as Digital Literacy Consultant.
-DeYoung previously taught courses in animation and moving-image production at Yale University School of Art, where he was appointed Senior Critic and Director of the Center for Collaborative Arts and Media, and at the Yale School of Drama, where he was appointed Lecturer in Design.
+DeYoung co-founded the periodic web journal Lookie-Lookie.
+He served on the New Foundations Board of Study for time-based media at Purchase College, State University of New York; the Lyme Academy College of Fine Arts Contemporary Art Council; and Pennsylvania Academy of the Fine Arts, as Digital Literacy Consultant.
+DeYoung is appointed Assistant Professor of Electronic and Time-Based Media at Carnegie Mellon University.
+He previously taught at Yale University School of Art (2008—2018), where he was appointed Senior Critic and Director of the Center for Collaborative Arts and Media, and at the Yale School of Drama, where he was appointed Lecturer in Design.
+At Yale, he also served as Principal Investigator for the Blended Reality program in immersive media research.
 He received his MFA from the Cranbrook Academy of Art in 2006.